gowerc/pschecker/README.md

 # PlayStation Stock Checker

-Small project to routinely scan main UK PlayStation Merchants and send a text alert if it finds one in stock.
+Small project to routinely to see if a Playstation 5 is available within the UK and send a text alert if it finds one in stock.

 Current retailers checked are:
 - John Lewis